li-yichen/homemade-avery-ucsb-linker/README.md

   if you'd like to generate a new list of journals with python, jsonmaker.py requires: pandas, json, os.

 ## versions log \*<|:-)
+<sub>we moved too fast and forgot many stuff</sub>
 v1.4: previous 3 contained too many typos
 v1.5: added toolbar button and popup
-v1.6(current version): fixed typo in popup link
+v1.6: fixed typo in popup link v1.7: fixed many other typos v1.8: fixed even more typos and updated the lists of journals
 # thank you for visiting this page \*<|:-3
 <img src="../master/large.png" alt="alt text: icon of extension as large photo, white on dark gray emoticon of santa hat">